chrisruis/DCC_clade_emergence/README.md

 mutational_spectra - counts of context-specific mutations used in mutational spectrum analyses. non_DCC_internal_spectrum.csv is the mutation counts for the non-DCC internal branches.
 DCC_internal_spectrum.csv is the mutation counts for the DCC internal branches. within_CF_patient_spectrum.csv is the mutation counts for within CF patient mutations

 sequence_metadata.xlsx contains metadata for all sequences included in the study

+The scripts in the scripts folder are: mutationalSpectrum.v1.py - used to reconstruct the mutational spectrum from a PAML rst file

+combineMutationalSpectra.R - combines multiple mutational spectra into a single spectrum

+bootstrapMutationSpectrum.R - calculates the significance of differences in mutational spectra using a permutation test

+plotSpectrum.R - plots a mutational spectrum

+plotMCCTrees.R - plots a MCC tree coloured by inferred location

+mapDCCMigrationsMap.R - plots supported DCC migration rates on a world map

+plotTransmissionNetwork.R - plots a transmission network at a given SNP cutoff

+extractPopulationIncrease.py - used to extract the dates of increases in relative genetic diversity from a posterior distribution of trees